voltsn/knowledge-base/frameworks/laravel/The Basics.md

 We can create a model for a given migration by using the following command: `php artisan make:model Article`

 # Blade templates
-Blade is a simple and yet powerfull templating engine driven by view template inheritance and sections.
-This means that if blade doesn't provide a control structure we might need we can simply use plain PHP inside our Blade template.
+- Blade is a simple and yet powerfull templating engine driven by view template inheritance and sections.
+- If blade doesn't provide a control structure we might need, we can simply use plain PHP inside our Blade template.

 ## Echoing data
 ```